angelol/privEOS/README.md

 ## Registering your Node
 Once your node is all set up, you can call ```priveosrules:regnode```, it's the privEOS equivalent of ```eosio:regproduce``` 🙂

+## Demux Syncing
+Demux syncing works best with node that's in close network proximity.
+If you have problems keeping your demux index in sync with the tip of the chain, make sure you are using an API Endpoint that is close to your server.
+We've observed problems when the ping to the API Endpoint is greater than 100ms.
+So if you're in the UK and using an API Endpoint in Germany, you're probably okay, but not if you use one from Australia.

 Example command:

     cleos -u https://jungle2.cryptolions.io  push action priveosrules regnode '["YOUR_EOS_ACCOUNT", "YOUR_NODE_PUBLIC_KEY", "https://YOUR_SERVER_NAME"]' -p YOUR_EOS_ACCOUNT